 Click on "Apply" at the bottom of this page to complete our brief online initial application form.
 You will be asked to record some basic information about yourself and to upload your CV.
 Please note that currently Cintra only registers interpreters for the police sector with a level 6 interpreting qualification (eg Diploma in Public Service Interpreting, Diploma in Police Interpreting), or with a language related degree.
-We also offer interpreting training courses and if you would like to pursue a career in interpreting please check our Training opportunities section below.
+NPPV3 security clearance is mandatory for police work.

 With 20 years’ experience as a language services agency with an excellent reputation, we have direct contracts with a number of police forces in the Midlands and East Anglia for interpreting and translation services.
 We also supply linguists to courts and tribunals and have many major clients in the public sector (including probation, NHS, local government) and in the business sector.
-We’re looking to recruit more interpreters, particularly to service our existing and new police force clients in the Midlands.
+We’re looking to recruit more interpreters to service our existing and new police force clients.

 You will be performing freelance law sector interpreting, face to face, in a range of settings including the police forces (interviewing suspects, obtaining statements from witnesses), courts, probation and for solicitors.
 Note: Interpreting work in the police sector could occur 24 hours a day, 7 days a week, usually at short notice (e.g. 2 hours or less).